bminer/node-blade/README.md

 This plugin is a prerequisite for the Live UI plugin if you plan on using Live UI in Internet Explorer 8.

-** Extra Runtime **

-Adds some additional functions to the Blade runtime that help support the Live UI plugin.
-The Extra Runtime may be merged with the Live UI plugin at a later date.

 Meteor Support
 --------------